-If the board accepts the negotiating unit, teachers choose a representative organization and, on or before March 1 of the current school year, file a petition with the board asserting that the organization represents a majority of the teachers.
+If the board accepts the negotiating unit, teachers choose a representative organization and, on or

 Teachers must sign up to be represented by the organization.
 The list of signatures must contain a majority of teachers in the negotiating unit.
 Majority= 50% of negotiating unit + 1.